ShivamAgarwal-code/Matrice-task/README.md

 It contains everything neccessary to run except the config file.
 An example config file can be found in `conf/app.example.toml`.

-For more information on configuration, please read the [wiki](https://github.com/JordanKnott/taskcafe/wiki/Configuration).
 The config will need to be copied to a `conf/app.toml` in the same place the binary is.

 Make sure to fill out the database section of the config in order to connect it to your database.